Mona Anderson: Career

-After working as a housemaid from 1935, Mona married Ronald Edward Anderson and moved to Mount Algidus Station, a 100000 acre sheep station near Lake Colridge.
+After working as a housemaid from 1935, Mona married Ronald Edward Anderson and moved to Mount Algidus Station, a 100000 acre sheep station near Lake Coleridge.
 Mona Anderson wrote a series of magazine articles on life at Mount Algidus, which led to her delivering scripted talks on the Christchurch radio station 3YA for six years.

 Anderson's first book, A River Rules My Life, sold out of its first print run within three days of its 1963 publication.
 Her publisher had suggested she name it "High Country Wife", a title which she rejected.
 Her next books, The Good Logs of Algidus (1965) and Over the River (1966) followed shortly after.
 By the mid-60s, Anderson was a best-selling author.

 Anderson's successful writing career spanned until the eighties.
 In the 1980 New Year Honours, she was appointed a Member of the Order of the British Empire, for services to literature.
 Her final book, Both Sides of the River, came out the following year.
 She then retired, focusing on nursing her unwell husband, Ronald, and brother, Mick, both of whom died in 1992.
 Anderson's final public appearance was at a library in 2001.
 She died on the 3 May 2004 in her Kaikohe cottage, aged 95.